-Jessica joined Bermans as a Paralegal in April 2022 and is currently a Trainee Solicitor in our Property team based in Liverpool.
+Jessica joined Bermans in April 2022 and is a Solicitor in our Property Finance team based in Liverpool.

 Jessica obtained a First Class Law Degree and completed her Legal Practice Course and Masters Qualification at Liverpool John Moores University.
 She also has experience in advising Commercial Employment, Public Sector Employment and Business Immigration clients.

-Jessica assists with a variety of property matters, including but not limited to, property finance transactions, commercial and residential property acquisitions and sales, bridging finance deals, re-finances, buy-to-let investment acquisitions and sales.
+Jessica deals with a variety of property matters, including but not limited to, property finance transactions, commercial and residential property acquisitions and sales, bridging finance deals, re-finances, buy-to-let investment acquisitions and sales.

 Jessica prides herself on providing effective commercial solutions for her clients.